-Paula Campos Pinto, PhD in Sociology, is an associate professor at ISCSP, Institute of Social and Political Sciences, University of Lisbon, where she is also a founder and coordinator of the Disability and Human Rights Observatory, and member of CIEG, Interdisciplinary Centre for Gender Studies at ISCSP, an FCT research centre.
+Paula Campos Pinto, PhD in Sociology, is an associate professor at ISCSP, Institute of Social and Political Sciences, University of Lisbon, where she is also a founder and coordinator of the Disability and Human Rights Observatory, and member of CIEG, Interdisciplinary Centre for Gender Studies at ISCSP, a research centre ranked Excellent by FCT.

 At ISCSP-ULisboa, she is the assistant coordinator of the Sociology Unit.

 She has created and taught several courses in the fields of social policy, sociology and research methodology, including the under-graduate course Social Work in Disability and Mental Health and the graduate courses Policies of Diversity and Inclusion (Master’s in Social Policy), Advanced Research Methods I and II (PhD in Social Policy) and Advanced Topics in Gender Studies (PhD in Gender Studies).